 The fact that different data sources operate on various timeframes is another peculiarity of doing so.
 You receive your credit card statements representing the previous month a few days into the new month, though they might be a month or more late.

-In any case, and assuming there are no problems with the statement, you can only close the books for the concerned month in the following month.
+Assuming there are no problems with the statement, you can only close the books for the month concerned in the following month.

 Budgeting is another factor.
-Let us assume that several people on your team are frequently traveling.
-They're fairly conscientious and know what they're doing when it comes to submitting receipts and invoices.
+Let us assume that several people on your team are frequently travelling.
+They're relatively conscientious and know what they do when submitting receipts and invoices.
 Submitting costs takes a few hours on the final Friday of the month.

 Thus, you receive many cost reports and receipts on the final day of each month.
 It takes longer to close the books when someone eventually makes a mistake, and the pain worsens.